colinvella/phaser-tilemap-plus/README.md

 ## Usage

-For a complete working example, check out the source code for the [demo game](https://github.com/colinvella/phaser-tilemap-plus-demo).
+For a complete working example, check out the source code of the [demo game](https://github.com/colinvella/phaser-tilemap-plus-demo).

 ### Install Plugin
 Within the `create()` function or method of your game state, add the plugin to the Phaser framework.
 If you have multiple states, this can be done in your booting state.